 Today there are two main types of cultivated carrots: Eastern/Asiatic (which are often called anthocyanin carrots because of their purple roots) and Western (which are orange colored and are sometimes called carotene carrots).

-According to the Carrot Museum website, compared to carrots that were grown thousands of years ago, modern day varieties are thought to be sweeter, more attractive in appearance, and better able to defend themselves from pests and bugs while growing.
+Compared to carrots that were grown thousands of years ago, modern-day varieties are thought to be sweeter, more attractive in appearance, and better able to defend themselves from pests and bugs while growing.

 Carrot Nutrition Facts